starskyreverie/audsio/README.md

 ## Contributing

-Either create an issue or PR and we can talk from there.
+Either create an issue or PR and we can talk from there :)
+Mostly done with this currently though, but planning on adding an Alexa Skill for it sometime in the future